Ke'Bryan Hayes Player Props: Pirates vs. Rays

-Ke'Bryan Hayes -- 0-for-4 in his most recent game -- will be in action for the Pittsburgh Pirates against the Tampa Bay Rays, with Javy Guerra on the hill, on May 2 at 6:40 PM ET.
+After hitting .243 with three doubles, a triple, three walks and two RBI in his past 10 games, Ke'Bryan Hayes and the Pittsburgh Pirates take on the Tampa Bay Rays (who will start Shane McClanahan) at 6:40 PM ET on Wednesday.

-He had a hitless showing in his most recent game (0-for-4) against the Nationals.
+He had a one-hit showing in his last game (1-for-5) against the Rays.

 Ke'Bryan Hayes Game Info & Props vs. the Rays